lightdash/lightdash-templates/templates/bigquery-usage-tracking/user_guide.md

 3. **Set Up the Lightdash CLI**
-   Ensure you are logged into the Lightdash CLI and the correct project is selected using `lightdash config set-project`.
-This is where your object will be created.
+   Ensure you are logged into the Lightdash CLI using `lightdash login`

 4. **Upload the Template**
    Use the following command to upload the BigQuery dashboard and charts:
    ```bash
    lightdash upload --force --dashboards ld-bq-bigquery-usage-tracking --charts ld-bq-jobs-ran ld-bq-top-users ld-bq-jobs-by-statement-type ld-bq-cost ld-bq-billed-gib ld-bq-billed-gib-by-statement-type ld-bq-big-query-usage ld-bq-big-query-costs
    ```
+   Optionally, you can also include the argument `--project <uuid1>` to upload directly to a specific project within your organization.
+If not supplied the current option selected via the CLI will be the target for the new content.

 ## Adjusting the BigQuery Template